neuro-inc/neuro-cli/neuro-cli/docs/admin.md

 neuro admin add-cluster [OPTIONS] CLUSTER_NAME CONFIG
 ```

-Create a new cluster and start its provisioning.
+Create a new cluster.

+Creates cluster entry on admin side and then start its
+provisioning using
+provided config.

 #### Options